The City of London is also known as The Square Mile.

-There are plenty of restaurants to choose from including Michelin-starred Club Gascon and the highest restaurant in the UK, Duck & Waffle.
+There are plenty of restaurants to choose from including Michelin-starred Club Gascon and the highest restaurant in London, Duck & Waffle.

 Main stations with the City include London , City Thameslink, Fenchurch Street, Cannon Street and Moorgate.

-Founded by the Romans in AD50 and home to some of Britain's best-loved attractions, London city includes Tower Bridge, The Tower of London and St Paul's Cathedral.
+Founded by the Romans and home to some of Britain's best-loved attractions, the City of London includes Tower Bridge, the Tower of London and St Paul's Cathedral.

-The City of London is based on the original Roman town of Londinium, founded in around AD50.
-The City's boundaries have remained almost constant since the Middle Ages and it is often called The Square Mile, as it is almost exactly one square mile (2.6 square kilometres) in area.
+The City is based on the original Roman town of Londinium, which was founded in around AD50.
+The London City boundaries have remained almost constant since the Middle Ages and it's often called The Square Mile, as it's almost exactly one square mile (2.6 square kilometres) in area.

 Things to see in the City of London

-The City is home of some of London's best-loved attractions including:
+The City is home to some of London's best-loved attractions including:

 - Tower Bridge